 What many people don't realize is that Postmates was acquired by Uber in December 2020, so Uber Eats and Postmates operate under the same umbrella.
 Still, we're going to break down these two top delivery services to explore the differences and which is better for drivers.

 What are Postmates and Uber Eats?

 Now that Postmates and Uber Eats operate under Uber, there are very few differences.
 Customers can still go to the Postmates site or app and place orders, but when you sign up to deliver for Postmates, you're redirected to Uber Eats.

 What is Uber Eats?

-Launched in 2014 by Uber, Uber Eats is an on-demand food delivery service that reaches more than 45 countries and 6,000+ cities worldwide.
+Launched in 2014 by Uber, Uber Eats is an on-demand food delivery service that's available in more than 45 countries and 6,000+ cities worldwide.

 Uber Eats specializes in restaurant delivery, and customers can use the app to read menus, reviews, and ratings before they place their order.
 The customer stores their credit or debit card information in the app to make for a faster checkout.

-Once the order is placed in the Uber Eats app, a courier sees the order in the app, assigns it to themself, and then picks the order up, and delivers it to the customer.
+Once the order is placed in the Uber Eats app, a delivery driver sees the order in the app, assigns it to themself, and then picks the order up, and delivers it to the customer.

-Uber Eats couriers can deliver meals by car, bike, scooter, or even foot, but this really depends on the market.
+Uber Eats delivery drivers can deliver meals by car, bike, scooter, or even foot, but this really depends on the market.